-In the US, most states have their own set of local landlord-tenant laws that anyone involved with a rental property must adhere to.
+In the US, most states have their own set of local landlord-tenant laws that anyone involved with a rental must adhere to.
 From the responsibilities of a tenant to the rules surrounding security deposits, these laws can be confusing to understand.

 However, it is crucial that both the landlord and tenant familiarize themselves with Virginia landlord-tenant laws, as failing to do so could land you in legal hot water.